kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 **What’s the most appropriate decision for this use case?**

 - [ ] Store the files on Amazon EBS, and create a lifecycle policy to remove the files after three months
 - [ ] Store the files on Amazon Glacier, and create a lifecycle policy to remove the files after three months

-- [ ] Store the files on Amazon S3, and create a lifecycle policy to remove the files after three months
+- [x] Store the files on Amazon S3, and create a lifecycle policy to remove the files after three months
 - [ ] Store the files on Amazon EFS, and create a lifecycle policy to remove the files after three months

 ----

-Answer: 3
+Answer:

+- [x] Store the files on Amazon S3, and create a lifecycle policy to remove the files after three months

 **Explanation:**